Wraps come in multiple sizes (from size 1 to size 9+).

 The Firespiral team all have different sizes of body, ages of child and styles of wrapping, yet these balance out for us all having a base size of 6!

-At Firespiral we stock wraps in sizes 2-8, but can make sizes 9 and above to order- just drop us an email at email@example.com and let us know what you’re looking for!
+At Firespiral we stock wraps in sizes 1-9 , but we can make longer sizes by request- just drop us an email at firstname.lastname@example.org and let us know what you’re looking for!